September 6, 2024

 While the official rate is the most widely used, the reality is that the official rate can be misleading because it does not include “underemployed” workers.
 There are two types of “underemployed” workers.
 First, there are people who have unsuccessfully sought employment for so long that they have given up looking for a job.
 Second, are those workers that currently have a part time position but indicate that they would like full time employment.
 The total of these two types of underemployed workers are “marginally attached” to the labor force.
 The number of these workers has risen somewhat in recent months as some people appear to have gotten a part-time job but would like a full-time position..

-To incorporate the impact of these workers who are marginally attached to the labor force, we should probably be focusing on the broader measure of unemployment rose which rose 0.1% in August to 7.9% after having climbed 0.4% in July.
-Full employment for this measure of unemployment is somewhere around the 8.0% mark.
+To incorporate the impact of these marginally employed workers we should probably focus on a broader measure of unemployment which rose 0.1% in November to 7.8% after having been unchanged in October.
+Full employment for this measure of unemployment is somewhere round the 8.0% mark.

 Stephen Slifer